For journalists.

 Quotes you can use

 Direct, attributable.
-No permission needed — these are already on the site as public content.
+No permission needed.
+These are already on the site as public content.

 "Every app I opened after my shahada was loud.
 Ads for things I didn't want.
 Permissions I didn't understand.
 A push notification trying to upsell me to a $59 a year plan before I'd even prayed Fajr.
 I wanted a quiet place.
 So I started building one."